 I am married.
 My husband is a violinist in an orchestra.
 We not only share a love of music but also a love for people, especially love for our four children, our extended families, our friends and each other.
-Then there is our passion for nature, art, culture, good food, relaxation, peace, harmony and caring relationships.
+Then there is our passion for nature, art, culture, good food, relaxation, peace, harmony, a good sense of humor and caring relationships.

 - Since 2020 Founder, owner and operator of the Psychoendocrinology and Psychotherapy Practice (Praxis für Psychoendokrinologie und Psychotherapie), Heilbronn, Germany

 Lifelong doctor number: 0589131, doctor register of the Association of Statutory Health Insurance Physicians Baden-Württemberg, Registry Stuttgart, Germany